Palaemon macrodactylus: Natural behavior

 Palaemon macrodactylus typically eats plants, mysids such as Neomysis mercedis, amphipods, and crabs.
-Particularly, its primary natural food sources are recorded to be Corophium (so called “mud shrimp”) or Rhithropanopeus (so called “Harris mud crab”).
-They prefer rubble, man-made structures, and vegetation as foraging habitats.
-P. macrodactylus is considered as osmoregulators and just like their related resident species.
+Particularly, its primary natural food sources are recorded to be Corophium (so called "mud shrimp") or Rhithropanopeus (so called "Harris mud crab").
+They prefer rubble, man-made structures, and vegetation as foraging habitats, and experimental studies demonstrate a strong preference for even unfamiliar structural elements, including plastic Army men.
+P. macrodactylus are considered as osmoregulators and just like their related resident species.
 The similarities among these species often puts them in direct competition for dietary resources.
 What's more, when densities of these competing species reach a critical limit, cannibalism has been reported.

 Reproduction

 The mode of reproduction is called dioecism which means that an individual shrimp can have male reproductive system or a female reproductive system.
 In shrimps, a courting ritual is common and mating consists of indirect sperm transfer which is through olfactory and tactile cues.
 For the regulator shrimp, the general mating process happens when a male shrimp is at a ninety degree angle from a female shrimp.
 The male shrimp then transfers its spermatophore onto an area on the female's abdomen.
-From 6–20 hours, the females begin to produce eggs.
+Within 6–20 hours, the females begin to produce eggs.
 For P. macrodactylus, their mating season is from mid April to early October.